gpmurray/academic-kickstart/content/home/featured.md

  css_class = ""
 +++

+My dissertation pairs 12 months of fieldwork in India, with novel administrative data collection, and rigorous causal analysis to understand the continued success of criminal politicians in India.

 Currently, over 40% of Indian Members of Parliament face a criminal charge.
 Despite intense political competition, candidates facing criminal charges are routinely elected across India at higher rates than clean